 Several factors affect the quality of mobile number databases.
 A great indicator is the industry the organization (i.e., our customer) is in.
-For example, there are obviously more invalid numbers in the fast loan business (like payday loan companies.)
+For example, there are obviously more invalid numbers in the fast loan business (e.g. payday loan companies).
 Also, SMS marketing databases typically have significantly more invalid mobile numbers.

 On the flipside, other industries have a very low amount of invalid phone numbers.
 Like for example, finance, where users are highly motivated to receive verification PIN codes, so they provide correct information.
 Whatever the use-case though, there are still errors in any dataset.

 The usual error rate is 5-10% of erroneous numbers and 3% of roaming numbers making the total out to 8-12% of the dataset.
-And it’s in your best interest to know which numbers can be reached before sending the message (mobile operators charge regardless).
+And it’s in your best interest to know which numbers can be reached before sending the message because mobile operators charge you regardless.